Monkey

 Monkeys in art

-Paintings by Gabriel von Max, Joseph Schippers, Chardin, Alexandre Gabriel Decamps and Edwin Landseer.
-The photography of Jill Greenberg.
-The sculpture of Fremiet.
-King Kong at the low art end of the spectrum.
+Monkeys have been a favourite subject in art through the ages: paintings by Gabriel von Max, Joseph Schippers, Chardin, Alexandre Gabriel Decamps and Edwin Landseer; the photography of Jill Greenberg and the sculpture of Emmanuel Frémiet are some examples.
+And at the low art end of the spectrum, there is King Kong.

 - The Monkey in Art (1994) by Ptolemy Tompkins